wreising/Week_3-Homework_1/Develop/README.md

 # Workday Scheduler

-## Requirements:
+## Application Requirements:
 ```
 GIVEN I am using a daily planner to create a schedule
 WHEN I open the planner
-THEN the current day is displayed at the top of the calendar
+THEN the _current_ day is displayed at the top of the calendar
 WHEN I scroll down
-THEN I am presented with timeblocks for standard business hours
+THEN I am presented with •timeblocks• for standard business hours
 WHEN I view the timeblocks for that day
 THEN each timeblock is color coded to indicate whether it is in the past, present, or future
 WHEN I click into a timeblock